stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 showReadColType Float   = Refl
 ```

-Such simple proofs give us a quick but strong guarantee
+Such simple proofs give us quick but strong guarantees
 that we did not make any stupid mistakes.

 The examples we saw so far were very easy to implement.
 In general,